-Bliss’ sire Jaime had originally intended to keep her as a ghoul, but something in the dying young runaway moved him to pity.
-Undeath and its accompanying urges did not agree with the already emotionally volatile and misbehavior-prone teenager.
+Bliss’ sire Jaime had intended to keep her as a ghoul, but something in the dying runaway moved him to pity.
+Undeath did not agree with the volatile and misbehavior-prone teenager.
 The Brujah blood made it worse.
-Bliss lost herself to the Beast so often that Jaime wondered if wassail would claim her, and whether leaving her to die from a heroin OD would have been kinder.
-But he always thought back to that moment, the sound of the insensate teenager’s shallow breathing, and what a tragic waste it seemed to let her die in a cheap motel room like that.
+Bliss frenzied so often that Jaime wondered if wassail would claim her, and if letting her die from the heroin OD would’ve been kinder.
+But he always thought back to the sound of the insensate teenager’s shallow breathing, and what a tragic waste it seemed to let her die in a cheap motel.

-Bliss wanted her sire to save her, but could sense he was no less damaged than she was.
-He’d been run out of the California Free State, where he’d been Embraced, for “burning too many bridges” and would elaborate no further.
-He seemed incapable of trusting anyone and Bliss wanted her savior to let her in.
+Bliss wanted her sire to save her, but could sense he was no less damaged than her.
+He’d been run out of the California Free State for “burning too many bridges” and would elaborate no further.
+He seemed incapable of trusting anyone.
+Bliss wanted her savior to let her in.
 He had saved her, hadn’t he?

-Sire and childe achieved some good (or at least mitigated worse harm) staying together: Jaime could restrain Bliss during her frequent frenzies rather than letting mortals pay the price.
-He taught her about the Masquerade, how to hunt without killing, and the other basics of Kindred existence.
+Sire and childe achieved some good by staying together: Jaime could restrain Bliss during her frenzies rather than let mortals pay the price.
+He taught her about the Masquerade, how to hunt without killing, and other basics of Kindred existence.
 But the relationship was too dysfunctional to last.
 They fought, often violently, and were ran out of towns they passed through.
-Eventually, one of their fights drew the wrong kind of attention, and Jaime was destroyed by vampire hunters.
-Bliss was once again left to make her own way in the world.
+Eventually, one of their fights drew the wrong kind of attention.
+Jaime was destroyed by vampire hunters, leaving Bliss to make her own way in the world.

 She was used to that.